tumcms/MomenTUM/README.md

 However, further rights are not granted.
-If you need another license or specific rights, contact us!
+If you want to contribute or need another license, contact us!

 The copyright notice Licence.txt shall be included in all copies or substantial portions of the Software.

 ## Copyright notes
 MomenTUM uses several software libraries.
 The corresponding licenses can be found in the third-party lib folders.
 Other libraries will provide their licenses via Maven.